DollyInc/dd-tracing-rust/README.md

 # Running DD Agent
 In order to submit logs to Datadog you must be running the DD agent.
 The DD agent is available as a Docker image.
-[Click Here](https://docs.datadoghq.com/agent/docker/?tab=standard) to see the official documentation of running a DD agent for running on various platforms..
+[Click Here](https://docs.datadoghq.com/agent/docker/?tab=standard) to see the official documentation of running a DD agent for running on various platforms.

 The standard command to get the Agent up and running locally will be the following